oliviakatrhyn/inf_systems/README.md

 ## Objectives of the Project

 The objectives of this project is to improve the processes that are currently implemented at the travel company's Call Management Centre (CMC).
-The information gathered through reading the document specification of the travel company  has highlighted the changes that our user would like to see integrated into the new Information System (IS).
+Through reading the document specification of the travel company its highlighted the changes that our user would like to see integrated into the new Information System (IS).
 It is understood that the current model is outdated and needs to be more streamlined in order to achieve maximum efficiency and effectivness when making sales.

 #### Abbreviations